Skip to main content

 Yes.
 One of the reasons this MFA program is so unique is that it allows the student to focus on and/or discover other interests.
 As a graduate student, you will be able to (and are encouraged to) take advanced classes in departments such as Performance Studies, Radio-TV-Film, Theatre and more.
 Some examples of such classes are Studies in Film Noir & Neo Noir, Adaptation and Stage of Texts, a seminar on Media and Performance, Computer Animation, Dramatic Directing, Studies in American Theatre and Drama.

-Yes, a variety of “topics” courses are usually offered once a year.
-Some examples of past courses are: Writing The Comedy, Writing Character, Writing the Romantic Comedy, Story Structure in the Feature Film, Writing the Thriller, Writing the TV Pilot, Writing the Successful Short Film and Rewriting.
+Yes, a variety of “topics” courses are usually offered.
+Some examples of past courses are: Writing The Comedy, Writing Character, Writing Fantasy/Horror/Supernatural, Writing Video Games, Writing Complex Women, Writing Late Night, and Writing the LGBTQIA+ Pilot/Web Series.